vlewin/node-agent/README.md

 # agent
-## Example node agent packaged as a binary with plugins support
+## Example node agent packaged as an executable with plugins support

 ### Setup
 ```bash